jantobola/DDEngine/README.md

 DDEngine
 ========

 DDEngine is a lightweight graphics engine written in C++ and Direct3D 11.
-It uses 3rd party libraries such as DirectXTK, CEGUI, AntTweakBar.
+It uses 3rd party libraries such as DirectXTK, DirectxTEX, AntTweakBar, Assimp, CEGUI.

 This engine is not a game engine.
 The main purpose of this engine is to test CG algorithms quickly and easily.

 FEATURES
 --------
 - Shader management
+- Object management
 - Real-time shader compiling
 - Console
+- Model loading
 - Easy to use

 MODULES